MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/quickstart.md

 - Update the **Title**, **Status**, or **Data** for the entry.
 - Select the **Save Title News** button.
-- If you are updating a Title News entry that only has a title and body in a single language, you can now add localized versions of this Title News by selecting **Add Language**.
+- If you are updating a title news entry that only has a title and body in a single language, you can now add localized versions of this title news by selecting **Add Language**.

 If you plan to post unpublished entries for a future release, this will be the way you transition them through a published and archived state.
-Updating Title News also lets you fix typos.
+Updating title news also lets you fix typos.

 ## Deleting title news